War’s trauma apparent in portraits of Gazan children

 It all happened in an instant, around 6 p.m. on May 10.
 The al-Masri family were harvesting wheat in an open field in Beit Hanoun by their house overlooking Gaza’s border with Israel.
 The children — cousins, siblings, the neighbor’s kids — played as the adults prepared to break their daylong fast in the Muslim holy month of Ramadan.

-As usual, Batool al-Masri carried her cousin Yazan, a toddler barely 2 years old.
+As usual, Batool al-Masri, 14, carried her cousin Yazan, a toddler barely 2 years old.
 “Twenty-four hours a day she was spoiling him,” says Batool’s father, Mohammed Atallah al-Masri.

 Then, an explosion.